Social security contributions

 - 0.5% for British Columbians and all other Canadian citizens or permanent residents who are not members of a satellite family.

 Up-front exemptions are available for most principal residences and for qualifying long-term rental properties and certain special cases, including home renovation, illness, and divorce.
-A tax credit may be available in varying amounts (depending on the type of owner) for owners subject to the SVT.
+A non-refundable tax credit may be available in varying amounts (depending on the type of owner) for owners subject to the SVT.

 All residential property owners in the areas subject to the SVT must: